terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 - **Tax Rate**: $r$, adjusts the amount of income gained from Terra transactions, limited by [_tax cap_](#tax-caps).

 - **Reward Weight**: $w$, the portion of seigniorage allocated to the reward pool for [`Oracle`](spec-oracle.md) vote winners.
-This is given to validtors who vote within the reward band of the weighted median exchange rate.
+This is given to validators who vote within the reward band of the weighted median exchange rate.

 ::: warning Tip
 As of Columbus-5, all seigniorage is burned and no longer funds the community pool or the oracle reward pool.
 Validators are rewarded for faithful oracle votes through swap fees.